 The African Union (AU) is a continental union consisting of all 55 countries on the African continent.
 It is head quartered in Addis Ababa, Ethiopia.
 The current African Union includes a norther region (the Maghreb) which in my opinion should more realistically be combined with other Arab speaking, Arab cultural nations in the middle east.
 Having said that, the current African Union has a nominal GDP of 1.5 Trillion USD, a population of 1.3 Billion and a land area of 30 million sq. km which together place it on par with many other unions proposed.

-Oceania is a geographic region comprising Melanesia, Micronesia, Polynesia and Australasia.
+With Britain’s exit from the EU, there is some impetus for the creation of an “Anglo Union” comprising Oceania, much of the Caribbean,in addition to the UK, Australia and New Zealand.
+Historically Oceania is the geographic region comprising Melanesia, Micronesia, Polynesia and Australasia.
 Spanning the eastern and western hemispheres, Oceania covers an area of 8,525,989 square kilometres and has a population of 40 million, However, due the geographic extremes of Oceania, it could for example encompass other nations in its union such as for example Japan or Korea.
 Note that Oceania includes the Bonin Islands, which is a politically integral part of Japan; Hawaii, a state of the United States; Clipperton Island, a possession of France; the Juan Fernández Islands, belonging to Chile; the Campbell Islands, belonging to New Zealand; and the Cocos (Keeling) Islands, belonging to Australia.
-Nominal GDP for the region without Japan is 1.5 Trillion USD.
+The “Anglosphere” is a group of English-speaking nations that share common cultural and historical ties to the United Kingdom, and which continue to maintain close political, diplomatic and military cooperation.
+While the nations included in different sources vary, the Anglosphere is usually not considered to include all countries where English is an official language, so it is not synonymous with anglophone, though the nations that are commonly included were all once part of the British Empire Nominal GDP for the region is 5 Trillion USD.
 Taken with its vast area it is placed at par with many other unions.
+With the addition of the UK and Carribean, its overall scope and scale will surely be on par with other “Unions”.

 No country or nation should be forced into a regional union that it does not feel that the Union adds value to its nation.
-Examples may include: UK, Iceland, Israel, Kazakhstan, Mongolia, Caribbean Nations, … thus they can join the non-aligned grouping and provide representatives as appropriate.
+Examples may include: UK, Iceland, Israel, Kazakhstan, Mongolia, Caribbean Nations, … thus they can join the non-aligned grouping and provide representatives as appropriate to the “Chair” of the Security Council.

 Once these Unions are established the whole UN System can be transformed.